Pot8tr2/BACPOT/README.md

-Bacpot repo for 2025 for the STM L432KC.
-THis should take in UART(of the direction and speed), each a byte.
-Then it will control the omni wheels to move in that direction. less context switching overhead.
-So parts of this are
-PID
-MOTOR CONTROL
-UART CONTROL
-QUADRATURE ENCODER
+This is the pacbot repo for the 2025 Pacbot.
+This repo contains the motor driving code for the pacbot in order to make it go straight.
+It also contains the stl files for the final bot.(COMPLETE/MOSLTY) Also contains pcb schematics(TODO)